irybalka1966/voiceinputs/README.md

-If you wish to put inputs with voice recognition into your html form, for example car brands with a possible choice of Toyota, Ferrari et c., year with a strict choice between 2016, 2017, etc. and colors:
+If you wish to put inputs with voice recognition into your html form, for example car brands with a possible choice of Toyota, Ferrari et c., year with a strict choice between 2016, 2017, etc. and colors.
+If you also wish, that after recognition completion on the first input it will be automaticly started on the next input:

 <?php
 require '...\vendor\autoload.php';